galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 {: .hands_on}

 The main outputs of the workflow are:
-- a collection of viral consensus sequences
+- A collection of viral consensus sequences.
-- a multisample FASTA of all these sequences.
+- A multisample FASTA of all these sequences.

 The last one can be given as input for tools like **Pangolin** or **Nextclade**.